Alcohol May Intensify Effect

+I hated doing this in front of him.
 His eyes followed me everywhere—from the fridge to the drawer to the bottle.
 Placing our state-of-the-art corkscrew over the bottle, I pressed a side lever that locked onto the nape and then up.
 The air sucked out with a sensual slurp.
 My stomach flipped.
 Could my husband see how much I wanted this drink?
-Inside my paranoia, I knew he knew everything.

 “You want some?”
-I asked, my hand hovering inside the cabinet, secretly hoping he would say no. Yet also recognizing the more fucked up Kevin became, the less likely he was to notice how fucked up I was, and I did not think this thinking was fucked at all.
+I asked, my hand hovering inside the cabinet, secretly hoping he would say no. Yet also recognizing the more fucked up Kevin became, the less likely he was to notice how fucked up I was.
+I did not think this thinking was fucked at all.

 I pulled out two glasses and filled each halfway.
 Kevin was not a big drinker, so I knew he would not complain about the stingy pour.
 The plummeting glug glug glug delighted my ears.
 In a lovely and surprising move, Kevin raised his glass.
 Proudly.
 I thought.